DDingR/DDingR/README.md

-# Welcome to My GitHub Page
+# Welcome to Myeongseok's GitHub Page

 I'm Ryu Myeongseok, a Ph.D. student in the __Department of Mechanical and Robotics Engineering__ at __Gwangju Institute of Science and Technology__ (GIST).